 There are exemptions from Part 119 requirements, and directions that require additional compliance, in instrument CASA EX82/21.
 CASA has received multiple queries about the following two exemptions:

 - Section 7AA of CASA EX82/21 changes certain hire or reward flights to private flights.
 This applies to operators that did not hold a passenger AOC before 2 December 2021 and carried a person without charge.
 This exemption means the operator does not need to hold an AOC or comply with the air transport CASR Part 121, 133, or 135 for these flights.
 This exemption lasts until 1 June 2023.

 - Section 7AB of CASA EX82/21 allows non-scheduled air transport or medical transport operators to cross-hire aircraft without pre-approval.
 The aircraft must not be one that is used for scheduled air transport.
 Other conditions also apply.
 Read the exemption for further details.
 This exemption lasts until 1 December 2024.

 Who it affects

-You will also need to comply with one or more of the following:
+You will also need to comply with two or more of the following: